Specialist Convalescent, Respite or Palliative Care in our Bristol Nursing Homes

 What’s the difference between a nursing home and a convalescent home?

-There are bespoke convalescent homes which only offer this type of care but there are also care or nursing homes who are registered to care and look after people who are convalescing.
-Bespoke convalescent homes tend to be for younger people who are recovering from an operation, accident, injury or illness, whereby a nursing care home which offers convalescent care tends to be for more senior aged people.
+There are bespoke convalescent homes which only offer this type of support but there are also nursing homes that are registered to care and look after people who are convalescing.
+Bespoke convalescent homes tend to be for younger people who are recovering from an operation, accident, injury or illness, whereby a nursing home that offers convalescent care tends to be for older people.

 What is a bespoke convalescent home?